saulocantanhede/tfgreek2/docs/features/referent.md

 ## Feature description

+This feature stores information about the referent (person, item, etc) the current node is refering to.

+## Feature values

-Number of referent according to following format:
+The [id](id.md#start) of the referent according to following format:

 ```
 An 'n' followed by a 11-digit unique id in the format